Heikin-Ashi candles are a variation of Japanese candlesticks and are very useful when used as an overall trading strategy Forex.

 - Monitor strength by using the shadows

 In the following chart, the 20 EMA shows the major trend on this daily chart.
-When we have the color shifts in the Heikin Ashi, until price patterns and 20 EMA show change of trend, we still look for shorting opportunities.
+When we have the colour shifts in the Heikin Ashi, until price patterns and 20 EMA show a change of trend, we still look for shorting opportunities.

 - Using what we know, these candles show a down-trending market and given little in the way of upper shadows, we will consider this a strong trend.